Psychology

 Applies psychological principles to relationships in both personal and professional environments.
 Includes an overview of basic personality and social psychology concepts, as well as specific skill development in the areas of communication, listening, and conflict resolution.

-PSY 201A: Introduction to Psychology - Part 1
+PSY 201Z: Introduction to Psychology I

 Credits 4

-PSY 202A: Introduction to Psychology - Part 2
+PSY 202Z: Introduction to Psychology II

 Credits 4